 Crowds, Accommodation & Costs

 Due to the winter being the low trek season, you will have no trouble getting a bed at teahouses along the Everest Base Camp Trek or in the wider Everest region.
 However, some teahouses- especially at higher elevations- may be closed, as many of the local inhabitants head to Kathmandu for the winter.
-It is one reason (of many!) why trekking with a guide is a good idea-they know with places wt which settlements remain open during the offseason.
+It is one reason (of many!) why trekking with a guide is a good idea-they know which places and settlements remain open during the offseason.

 The trekking path in the Everest region will be much less crowded in January than in the peak month of October or April, meaning you will have the best clear views almost to yourself.
 As the Everest Base Camp is Nepal’s most popular and crowded trek, this has the potential to make a huge difference to your experience.

 Everest base camp trek in January, the cost of accommodation, food, and transport are unlikely to be much different than the rest of the year, the fact that there will be fewer travelers on the trail means you may be able to get better value for money.
-For example, flights to Lukla as well as the best teahouses fill up fast in peak season, meaning that if you don’t book early, you might not get your first pick of flight times of will have to settle for lower-quality accommodation.
+For example, flights to Lukla, as well as the best teahouses, fill up fast in peak season, meaning that if you don’t book early, you might not get your first pick of flight times or will have to settle for lower-quality accommodation.